 - On the other hand, 27% of the employees in the Benchmark are ‘Detractors’ (when asked the eNPS question, they answered with a 6 or below).
 These employees are potentially damaging the brand externally, they are more disconnected from the business and its mission.
 Only 20% of employees in the Accredited Sample are ‘Detractors.’

 - The difference between the percentage of Promoters and Detractors is a company’s eNPS.
 The eNPS for the Accredited Sample (37) is 147% higher than that for the Benchmark (15).
 147%!
 This correlates strongly to higher engagement, connection, affiliation, and a more meaningful employee experience.

 - QuestionPro has gathered over 700k+ data points on workplace culture and how it impacts eNPS.
-The highest eNPS score they’ve ever seen is 100, and that came from an organization in the Accredited Sample.
-The lowest eNPS score they’ve ever seen is -62, and that came from the NFP Benchmark.
+The highest score they’ve ever seen is 100, and that came from an organization in the Accredited Sample.
+The lowest score they’ve ever seen is -62, and that came from the NFP Benchmark.

 This is our conclusion

 Charitable organizations that have already proven to be best-in-class amongst a large community of giving organizations have strong foundational workplace cultures with employees that are more connected with and impactful to their mission.
 Chicken or Egg?
 Who cares?!?!
-Effective giving organizations are as committed to creating meaningful experiences for its employees as they are to serving their customers are more successful.
+Effective giving organizations are as committed to creating meaningful experiences for their employees as they are to serving their customers are more successful.
 What’s to argue about that?

-QuestionPro helps NFPs evaluate their culture, look at aspects that contribute to or hinder their success and bring about positive changes for building the right workplace culture.
-As you can see we have the numbers to show for it.
+QuestionPro helps NFPs evaluate their culture, look at aspects that contribute to or hinder their success, and bring about positive changes for building the right workplace culture.
+As you can see, we have the numbers to show for it.
 Why don’t you sign up for a free Workforce account, see for yourself how the tool can help you manage your organization’s culture?